The Theory of Money, Part 28

 Anyway, back to this male president who we are calling President.
 He is struggling to figure out how to make government ends meet because his means of acquiring money are limited.
 Currently, he only has two: He can either tax the people or he can borrow money.

-Taxing is unpopular.
-Borrowing money is limited by the number of people willing to lend money to the government.
+And, as for borrowing money, it’s limited by the number of people willing to lend money to the government.
 Borrowing money also means he has to pay it back, plus interest, which he doesn’t like because ultimately he’s going to have to tax more (or cut spending) to do it.
 He has enough foresight to recognize that borrowing is pretty much just deferred taxation.

 By the way, how do governments borrow money anyway?
 They have two options.
 They can do what everyone else does and ask a bank for a loan.
 Or they can simply sell government bonds.